2.6 Measures of Center

 Solution

-It appears that the median is always closest to the high point (the mode), while the mean tends to be farther out on the tail.
+It appears that the median is closest to the high point (the mode), while the mean tends to be farther out on the tail.
 In a symmetrical distribution, the mean and the median are both centrally located close to the high point of the distribution.

 Your Turn!